K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ### <a name="10"/>3.2.
 Define an address data table
 To store address data, you must define the structure of the table.
 This document is defined according to the grammar of MySQL because it stores and manages road name address information in MySQL.
-As much as possible, the structure is similar to the Korean name defined in "[Guide]Utilization method of making address(full address).pdf"..
+As much as possible, the structure is similar to the Korean name defined in "[Guide]Utilization method of making address(full address).pdf".

 ````
 CREATE TABLE IF NOT EXISTS `egov_common`.`doro_juso` (